-Started in 2011, the Littlehampton Fort Restoration Project is the vision of Andy Orpin, and the team he has assembled in order to see the currently damaged and overgrown Fort restored to its former glory.
+Started in 2011, the Littlehampton Fort Restoration Project is the vision of Andy Orpin, and the team he has assembled in order to see the currently damaged and overgrown Fort saved for future generations to enjoy

 This fort played a real significant part in our history, it was the very first Palmerston Fort.
 Without this experimental site, the forts covering Portsmouth may not have ever been constructed.